 For consumers, it can be dizzying to face the array of herbal pills and extracts on store shelves.
 When in doubt, it’s best to seek the advice of a naturopath or herbalist — someone familiar with the research who can recommend brands and formulations appropriate for your condition.

-For those interested in exploring the healing properties of whole herbs, herbal teas and simple remedies like those described in the sidebar below can be a great place to start.
+For those interested in exploring the healing properties of whole herbs, herbal teas and simple remedies like those described below can be a great place to start.
+(Try this this Ginger-Lemon Wellness shot for starters.)

 Yet, a deeper investigation of herbal medicines can quickly become dauntingly complex.